Phi 1.618: Release

 The film had its premiere in Bulgaria on October 8, 2022, at the Cinelibri International Book&Movie Festival and had its international premiere on October 13, 2022, at Festival du Nouveau Cinéma, in Canada.

 The film stirred controversy by being winning an Award at the Moscow International Film Festival during the Russo-Ukrainian War.
 During his acceptance speech, the director, Theodore Ushev, made antiwar statements.
 The acceptance speech was not aired during the official broadcast of the ceremony in Russia, however Ushev shared the speech on Facebook.
-The director refused the award, giving it to Nikita Mikhalkov, artistic director of the Festival.
+The director refused the "Silver Saint George" Special Jury award, suggesting leaving it in Moscow, hoping that it reminds Nikita Mikhalkov, the president of the Festival, that Saint George symbolises the victory of good over evil, not the other way around.
+Ushev also promised to come "when it will be possible to breathe freely in Moscow" and take his reward back.